 SYLLABUS CONTENT Unit No. Topic / Content Learning Outcomes Candidates should be able to: Cognitive Level 4.2 Sale of completed private properties (continued) Construe the rights and obligations of seller/buyer where the Law Society of Singapore's Conditions of Sale are incorporated in the OTP or S&P agreement.
 Appreciate the key feature clauses (e.g. payment of conveyancing money to the conveyancing account of the seller's solicitor, seller and buyer's liability to pay stamp duty, i.e. seller's stamp duty (SSD), buyer's stamp duty (BSD) and additional buyer's stamp duty (ABSD), buyer's entitlement to deduct the amount of SSD charged from the purchase price in the event seller fails to pay SSD, late completion interest, outgoings, rents and profits until completion) and how they affect salespersons.
-Appreciate the effect of Residential Property Act (cross-refer to Paper 1, Unit 2.12), Land Acquisition Act 2 2 and Bankruptcy Act, on the sale of land/property.
+Appreciate the effect of Residential Property Act (cross-refer to Paper 1, Unit 2.12), Land Acquisition Act and Bankruptcy Act, on the sale of land/property.
 Understand what is involved in the legal completion of sale.
-2 4.3 Collective sale of private properties Interpret relevant provisions of the Land Titles (Strata) Act on collective sale of buildings, in particular: The requisite consent levels.
+2 2 4.3 Collective sale of private properties Interpret relevant provisions of the Land Titles (Strata) Act on collective sale of buildings, in particular: The requisite consent levels.
 2 The collective sale procedure.
 2 What would constitute a failed attempt and the conditions for subsequent attempt.
-What would constitute financial loss to a subsidiary 2 What would constitute infancial loss to a subsidiary proprietor.
-The judicial power of the Strata Titles Boards and High 2 Court.
+2 What would constitute financial loss to a subsidiary proprietor.
+2 The judicial power of the Strata Titles Boards and High Court.
 The legal position of a tenant so affected.
+3 - The legal position of a terialit so affected.
 3 4.4 Sale of HDB flats Understand the role of HDB and the public housing policies, in particular, key features of the Housing and Development Act (H&D Act) Part IV.
 2 Explain the different public housing options available, such as rental flat, new flat, resale flat, Design, Build and Sell Scheme (DBSS) flat, Executive Condominium (EC) from developer or from open market.
 2 Explain the allocation policies, including the different priority schemes, for purchase of new flat, DBSS flat and EC from developer.
-2 Advise on the eligibility conditions (citizenship, age, family nucleus, income ceiling, ownership in private property, time bar) for a first-timer and second-timer applicant buying a new HDB flat, DBSS flat or EC; and for those buying an HDB studio apartment.
+2 Advise on the eligibility conditions (citizenship, age, family nucleus, income ceiling, ownership in private property, time bar) for a first-timer and second-timer applicant buying a new HDB flat, DBSS flat or EC.
 3 Ascertain the buyer's eligibility to buy HDB resale flat/DBSS flat/EC and the scheme he is eligible for.
+3 Ascertain the seller's eligibility to sell HDB flat/DBSS/flat/EC in the open market.
 3